 This is a charming book set in a fictitious town off the coast of Rhode Island, where I live.
 In my mind, the setting is much like my beloved Block Island.
 The minor setting is a book store, which is also a place I love and brings great memories to me of my grandparent’s house and their bookstore.

 The story is about a curmudgeonly man and his love of stories.
 Through the novel, you see how love transforms and stories complete and complement our lives.
-The characters are rich and quirky and the writing lovely to read and although I am never intimidated by a long book, I know some people will appreciate its shorter breadth.
+The characters are vibrant and quirky and the writing lovely to read, and although I am never intimidated by a long book, I know some people will appreciate its shorter breadth.